janantala/beyond-adaptive-web-design/README.md

 #### Gyroscope rotation

-We have used device orientation API as alternative control method to web application and built a module which can scroll in website using gyroscope rotation.
+We have used device orientation API as alternative control method to web application and built a module which can scroll in website detecting rotation using a gyroscope.
 Developers can use this module as replacement of the global application scroll instead of touch events or mice wheel and also a local element scroll too.

 We have access to 3 axis rotation information which are recalculated every time on device orientation change.
 We remember starting device orientation and compare it to the current one.
 Based on this subtraction we can make a decision which direction we scroll and how fast.
 The bigger the orientation difference is, the faster we scroll.